m3data/collective-futurecrafting/_craft/philosophy.md

     background_opacity="0.1"
     background_size="50%"
     background_position="right"
-    content="
+    content=" <!-- TODO: review and refine -->
     <details class='accordion'>
-        <summary class='accordion__trigger'>Eastern Wisdom</summary>
+        <summary class='accordion__trigger'>Eastern philosophy</summary>
         <div class='accordion__content'>
             <p>From the ancient streams of Eastern wisdom flow insights as vital today as when they first emerged.
-Like water finding its way through stone, these traditions have carved deep channels of understanding in the human heart.</p>
+Like water finding its way through stone, these traditions have carved deep channels of understanding in the the collective human body over time and space.</p>
             <p>Taoism whispers to us of wu-wei—the art of effortless action—where power comes not from forcing but from flowing with life's currents.
 In the eternal dance of yin and yang, we glimpse how apparent opposites actually create wholeness, teaching us to move with rather than against the grain of existence.
 Here we learn that true strength often lies in yielding, and the deepest changes come when we align with rather than resist the natural way.</p>
             <p>From Shinto traditions comes the recognition of kami—the sacred aliveness that dwells in all things.
 Through careful ritual and deep attention, we remember how to maintain harmony between human and more-than-human worlds.
 Every stream, stone, and ancient tree becomes our teacher when we remember how to listen.</p>
             <p>Buddhism illuminates the web of interconnection in which we live and breathe.
-Its insights into impermanence and mutual causation show us how everything arises together in an endless dance of becoming.
+Its insights into impermanence and mutual causation show us how everything arises together in an endless dance of playful becoming.
 Through practices of mindful attention, we learn to see clearly how change flows through all things, including ourselves.</p>
             <p>The wisdom streams of India run particularly deep.
 From the Indus Valley flows yoga's embodied path of awakening, teaching us how body, breath, and consciousness weave together in the dance of life.
 The Vedas sing of the sacred in all things, while the Upanishads reveal how direct experience opens doorways to the deepest truths.
 Through dharma we learn of right relationship, through karma we understand the ripples of our actions, through ahimsa we practice reverence for all life, and through the interplay of samsara and moksha we glimpse the greater cycles of existence.</p>
             <p>Even human sexual intimacy becomes a gateway to the sacred, as the Kama Sutra and Taoist sexual practices remind us.
 Here we learn how the erotic contains its own wisdom—teaching us about the power of union, the importance of pleasure, and love's capacity to heal and transform.</p>
             <p>These traditions, each in their way, remind us that wisdom isn't something to grasp but a way of being to cultivate.
 Like a garden tended over generations, it requires patient attention, regular practice, and trust in the slow work of transformation.
 The path itself becomes the destination—a constant unfolding rather than a final arrival.</p>
         </div>
     </details>
     <details class='accordion'>
-        <summary class='accordion__trigger'>Western Philosophical Streams</summary>
+        <summary class='accordion__trigger'>Western philosophy</summary>
         <div class='accordion__content'>
             <p>From the sun-drenched hills of ancient Greece come voices that still echo in our quest for understanding.
 Here we meet Socrates in the marketplace, challenging us to examine our lives with unflinching honesty, reminding us that wisdom begins not in certainty but in the courage to question.
 Through Plato's luminous Forms, we glimpse how ideals can guide us like stars, even if we can never quite reach them with our hands.</p>
             <p>Heraclitus stands by his ever-flowing river, showing us how change itself is the only constant—each moment a new beginning, each ending a doorway to transformation.
 Pythagoras reveals the sacred mathematics dancing through all things, from the spiral of galaxies to the unfurling of ferns, teaching us how number and form speak nature's deepest truths.</p>